ifding/ml-system-design/README.md

 ### Architecture

 The next step is to design your system’s architecture.
 You need to think about the system’s components and how the data will **flow through those components**.
-In this step, your aim is to design a model that can scale easily.
+In this step, you aim to design a model that can scale easily.

 ![](./_images/architectural_ml_system.png)